AlanCortez1337/portfolioV2/src/pages/project/case-clicker.md

 It goes without saying that learning React was a challenge during this time but I think a particular thing that stumped me was Hooks.
 At a surface are built-in React tools to help manage state and all that gross stuff.
 I felt really accomplished when it clicked how useState and useEffect works, especially when combining these two in order to create my own custom Hook.
 These were some fun challenges I faced and I think the best part of this project was that it was a gift which motivates me to build more radical things for people.

-Some other minor challenges I faced were:
+Some other _minor challenges_ I faced were:

 - The logic of a universal timer to handle: affection meter, perk countdown, and the literal timer
-- The logic of the reaction waterfall with the emojis.
-  - The way I implemented this was to push a new emoji into a vector and have that animate shortly.
+- The logic of the reaction waterfall with the emojis was trick.
+The way I implemented this was to push a new emoji into a vector and have that animate for a short time.
 I feel like there might be a better solution upon further consideration.
 - How state interacts with setTimeout() in JavaScript.
 (It did not help that I was stubborn enough to try and create my own timer without too much research)